Pierre81385/dlmCodeChallenge/ui/README.md

 ### Landing page shows list of all entities

 - [ ] Going to the homepage `/` will provide a list of all the entities.
   - This can be displayed however you wish, for example a table.
-Whatever you think is appropriate.
+Whatever you think is appropriate. {{{ DONE }}}

 #### Bonus